jez/blog/_posts/2024-11-26-typing-on-phones.md

 - reviewing my teammate's code?
 - polishing that project brief?

 It's **not** because I can't use my phone for these—I have!
+People usually like to bash iOS, saying things like, "it's just not possible to write the apps to do all this in the first place..." but for me, all the apps actually exist!
 I drafted this whole post in [a markdown app][1writer] on my phone.
 [Blink Shell] gives me a whole Linux environment to build code, even on iOS.
 [Tailscale] lets me build a website at home and access it anywhere.
 GitHub, Gmail, and Google Docs all have mobile apps.

 [1writer]: http://1writerapp.com
 [blink shell]: https://blink.sh